sentry-kubernetes/charts/sentry/README.md

 `metrics.serviceMonitor.enabled` | Set this to `true` to create ServiceMonitor for Prometheus operator | `false` `metrics.serviceMonitor.additionalLabels` | Additional labels that can be used so ServiceMonitor will be discovered by Prometheus | `{}`
-`metrics.serviceMonitor.honorLabels` | honorLabels chooses the metric's labels on collisions with target labels. | `false` `metrics.serviceMonitor.namespace` | namespace where servicemonitor resource should be created | `the same namespace as nginx ingress`
+`metrics.serviceMonitor.honorLabels` | honorLabels chooses the metric's labels on collisions with target labels. | `false` `metrics.serviceMonitor.namespace` | namespace where servicemonitor resource should be created | `the same namespace as sentry`
-`controller.metrics.serviceMonitor.namespaceSelector` | [namespaceSelector](https://github.com/coreos/prometheus-operator/blob/v0.34.0/Documentation/`paceselector) to configure what namespaces to scrape | `will scrape the helm release namespace only`
 `metrics.serviceMonitor.scrapeInterval` | interval between Prometheus scraping | `30s`